open-canada/vitals/docs/readme.md

 ### Learn facts:

-- ‘Reported side effects following COVID-19 vaccination in Canada’, Canadian COVID-19 vaccination safety report, Public Health Agency of Canada, <https://health-infobase.canada.ca/covid-19/vaccine-safety/> (Compare the number of deaths and severe health damages already reported to that from COVID.
-Note the contunuing increase of reports)
+- ‘Reported side effects following COVID-19 vaccination in Canada’, Canadian COVID-19 vaccination safety report, Public Health Agency of Canada, <https://health-infobase.canada.ca/covid-19/vaccine-safety/>  --- Compare the number of deaths and severe health damages already reported to that from COVID.
+Note the contunuing increase of reports

-- ‘Cases following vaccination’, COVID-19 Daily Epidemiology Update, Public Health Agency of Canada, <https://health-infobase.canada.ca/covid-19/epidemiological-summary-covid-19-cases.html (Recalculate numbers for period after April, when mass vaccination of entire population started)
+- ‘Cases following vaccination’, COVID-19 Daily Epidemiology Update, Public Health Agency of Canada, <https://health-infobase.canada.ca/covid-19/epidemiological-summary-covid-19-cases.html> --- Recalculate numbers for period after April, when mass vaccination of entire population started

-- Open Canada Vital Statistics Tracker: [https://open-canada.github.io/Apps/vitals](https://open-canada.github.io/Apps/vital) (Note reduction of all non-COVID deaths since pandemic and the jump in the number of unexplained deaths after April)
+- Open Canada Vital Statistics Tracker: [https://open-canada.github.io/Apps/vitals](https://open-canada.github.io/Apps/vital) --- Note reduction of all non-COVID deaths since pandemic and the jump in the number of unexplained deaths since April

 <!--
 You can use this App to compute statistics from raw  data, such as: